morganthomas/winning-arguments/winning-arguments.md

 This statement does not assume that humans' behaviors can be deterministically predicted; this may be practically or conceptually impossible, as far as I know.
 That's why I use the term "forecast," suggesting a method that would provide a probability distribution (or something of like that) of behaviors that a person is likely to exhibit looking forward in time, given their current psychological state and surrounding circumstances.

 In any case, I have given a thesis about the limitations of present day knowledge of psychology.
-My thesis is not that it's impossible for individual humans to achieve an understanding of human psychology which allows them to model salient features of a person's psychological state sufficiently to predict their likely behaviors, and to do this with just about anybody in just about any situation given sufficient information.
+My thesis is not that it's impossible for individual humans to achieve an understanding of human psychology which allows them to model salient features of a person's psychological state sufficiently to predict their likely behaviors, and to do this with many people in many situations given sufficient information.
 My thesis describes a limitation on the psychological knowledge that in my judgment a person can straightforwardly gather from the available corpus of psychological research and pedagogy.